Tide: Misnomers

 Tsunamis, the large waves that occur after earthquakes, are sometimes called tidal waves, but this name is given by their resemblance to the tide, rather than any causal link to the tide.
 Other phenomena unrelated to tides but using the word tide are rip tide, storm tide, hurricane tide, and black or red tides.
 Many of these usages are historic and refer to the earlier meaning of tide as "a portion of time, a season" and "a stream, current or flood".

+In culture

+Tides have long held cultural as well as scientific significance, shaping mythology, literature, language, and human worldviews.
+Writers and historians note that the rhythmic rise and fall of the sea has inspired metaphors of time, change, and human experience across traditions, while authors of cultural history have traced how tidal phenomena intersect with folklore and literary expression.

+In many ancient societies, before scientific explanations were developed, tidal movements were often explained through cosmology or divine forces, reflecting both reverence and mystery in human understanding of the ocean's rhythms.

+Artists and poets across periods have drawn on tidal imagery to explore themes of transformation and reflection.
+Tides appear in folklore and literary metaphors representing cycles of life, fate, and emotional ebb and flow.
+The moon's influence appears in coastal ritual practices and seafaring lore, underscoring the interplay between natural rhythms and cultural narratives.